Dyslecix-Dev/github-tutorial/README.md

 ## Terminology

+- BFG Repo-Cleaner - A software that helps search through and alter a repository's history.
 - Branch - A parallel version of a repository.
 By default every repository has one branch named main.
 Creating additional branches copies the main branch and allows the user to make any changes without disrupting the main branch.
 Normally, branches are used to work on specific features.
 - Code Scanning - A capability that integrates security testing tools into the software development process using GitHub Actions.
 - CodeQL - A static analysis testing tool that helps identify security weaknesses (e.g. SQL injection, cross-site scripting, etc.).